RaspiKidd/Learn/docs/Python-Projects/FitBit-Clone/Coding.md

 ## Resetting Our Step Counter to 0

-Now that we have got our steps increaing by one when the micro:bit detects it's been shaken.
+Now that we have got our steps increasing by one when the micro:bit detects it's been shaken.
 At the start of a new walk or day we will want to start from 0 again.

 Let's create some code that will set steps back to 0 when the A button has been pressed.